castai/docs/docs/guides/autoscaling-policies.md

 Having this policy applied, your cluster is periodically checked for the actual CPU consumption over the worker nodes.
 When sustained increased CPU load is detected, autoscaler automatically adds a new node to try to redistribute load more evenly.
 Depending on the underlying cloud service provider, this process can take a few minutes.
 Meanwhile, autoscaler will not attempt to add a new node if addition is already in progress.

-### Configuration
+### Configuring CPU utilization scale up policy

 Autoscaler's scale up policy is set by adjusting thresholds for average cluster CPU load in percentages and evaluation period in seconds.
 Evaluation window describes for how long the average cluster CPU utilization should stay above the threshold for it to be considered eligible for scale up.

-You can edit settings for this policy via [CAST AI's console:](https://console.cast.ai/):
+You can edit settings for this policy via [CAST AI's console](https://console.cast.ai/):

 ![](autoscaling-policies/cpu_scale_up.png)

 or [CAST AI's policies API endpoint](https://api.cast.ai/v1/spec/#/cluster-policies/UpsertPolicies) by setting values for

 ```json
 "cpuUtilization": {
     "scaleUpThreshold": {